Stein-Säckingen railway station

 Stein-Säckingen railway station (Bahnhof Stein-Säckingen) is a railway station in the municipality of Stein, in the Swiss canton of Aargau.
 It is an intermediate stop on the Bözberg line and western terminus of the Koblenz–Stein-Säckingen line.
 It is served by local and regional trains.

 Services

-Regional

-The following regional trains call at Stein-Säckingen:
+As of the December 2025 timetable change the following services stop at Stein-Säckingen: